 Living A Kintsugi Life

-One can consider how we might live a kintsugi life, finding value in the missing pieces, cracks, and chips – bringing to light the scars that have come from life experiences, finding new purpose through aging (yes, aging) and loss, seeing the beauty of ‘imperfection’ and loving each other even with flaws.
+One can consider how we might live a kintsugi life, finding value in the missing pieces, cracks, and chips – bringing to light the scars that have come from life experiences, (like mine) finding new purpose through aging (yes, aging) and loss, seeing the beauty of ‘imperfection’ and loving each other even with flaws.

 That is my prayer for anyone who has been broken.
 Instead of focusing on the cracks, the hurts and pains as a thing of shame and ugliness, why not use them as an opportunity to shine?
-Let God in His perfect artistry take the piece in His hands and repair it to the thing of awe and loveliness that He intended.
+Let God in His perfect artistry take you in His hands and repair you to the thing of awe and loveliness that He intended.

 “But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.” ~ 2 Corinthians 4: 7